JediRhymeTrix/deck-toggle-autohdr/README.md

 - **@JavaidUsama** - For sharing the the AutoHDR files on [Twitter](https://twitter.com/JavaidUsama/status/1763443358318428400).
 - **[u/ManSore](https://www.reddit.com/r/SteamDeck/comments/1b4dl1k/comment/kupo8b3/)** - For providing the 32-bit version of the AutoHDR files.
 - **[Tormak](https://github.com/Tormak9970)** - The original author the Bash Shortcuts plugin.
-- **[SDH-Stewardship](https://github.com/SDH-Stewardship)**: The team behind the Decky plugin stewardship program for supporting the Bash Shortcuts plugin.
+- **[SDH-Stewardship](https://github.com/SDH-Stewardship)**: The team behind the Decky Plugin Stewardship Program and its contributors for supporting the Bash Shortcuts plugin.
 - **Decky Loader Team** - For making plugin integration possible on the Steam Deck.

 ## Note